Careers for Doctor of Plant Health Graduates:

 Brand new opportunities continue to open up focusing on plants and plant health.

-Dr. Haley Oser graduated May 2015 and is now employed with Miller/Coors as a regional agronomist in the Golden, CO.
+Dr. Haley Oser graduated May 2015 and is now employed with Oatly as a US Regional Director of Procurement in Yakima, WA.

 To learn about other DPH graduates, visit the Featured Alumni page